 Finance and accounting departments are staffed with numbers-oriented, naturally analytical people.
 Strong analytic skills are essential if a finance department is to deliver deep insights into performance and visibility into emerging opportunities and challenges.
 The conclusions of analyses enable fast, fully informed business decisions by executives and managers.
 Conversely, flawed analyses undermine the performance of a company.
 So it was good news that in our Office of Finance benchmark research 62 percent of participants rated the analytical skills of their finance organization as above average or excellent.

-Topics: Big Data, Mobile, Planning, Predictive Analytics, ERP, FP&A, Reporting, Self-service, BizNet Software, Budgeting, close, closing, computing, Controller, dashboard, planning and budgeting, report, Tax, Analytics, Business Analytics, Business Intelligence, Cloud, Cloud Computing, Collaboration, Accounting, Business Performance Management (BPM), CFO, Data, finance, Financial Performance Management (FPM), Tagetik, BI, Financial Performance Management, FPM, Microsoft Excel, scorecard, Spreadsheets, treasury
+Topics: Big Data, Mobile, Planning, Predictive Analytics, ERP, FP&A, Office of Finance, Reporting, Self-service, Budgeting, close, closing, computing, Controller, dashboard, Tax, Analytics, Business Analytics, Business Intelligence, Cloud Computing, Collaboration, Business Performance Management (BPM), CFO, Data, finance, Financial Performance Management (FPM), Tagetik, Financial Performance Management, FPM, Microsoft Excel, Spreadsheets